Royal Canberra Hospital implosion: Implosion

-In April 1995 the Keating Government agreed in principle with the Australian Capital Territory (ACT) Government to exchange certain sites of land within the ACT to facilitate the building of the National Museum.
-In July 1995 a feasibility study was undertaken for the demolition and clearance of the buildings on Acton Peninsula.
-On 4 August 1995 the ACT Cabinet approved a submission recommending the implosion method of demolition.
-On Friday 13 December 1996 the Prime Minister, John Howard, announced the design work on Acton Peninsula for the National Museum would begin immediately.
+In April 1995, the Keating Government agreed in principle with the Australian Capital Territory (ACT) Government to exchange certain sites of land within the ACT to facilitate the building of the National Museum.
+In July 1995, a feasibility study was undertaken for the demolition and clearance of the buildings on Acton Peninsula.
+On 4 August 1995, the ACT Cabinet approved a submission recommending the implosion method of demolition.
+On Friday 13 December 1996, the Prime Minister, John Howard, announced the design work on Acton Peninsula for the National Museum would begin immediately.
 The next day, a fence was erected around the site.

-The demolition of the Canberra Hospital by way of implosion was billed as a spectator event by the ACT government.
+The demolition of the Canberra Hospital by way of implosion was billed as a spectator event by the ACT Government.
 For this event, over 100,000 people, one of the largest crowds in Canberra's history, were in attendance.

-The implosion of the Royal Canberra Hospital was a disaster, with large pieces of debris reaching spectators situated 500 metres away on the opposite side of the Lake at a designated safe viewing location.
+The implosion of the Royal Canberra Hospital was a disaster, with large pieces of debris reaching spectators situated 500 metres away on the opposite side of the lake at a designated safe viewing location.
 A twelve-year-old girl, Katie Bender, was killed instantly, and nine other people were injured.
-Large fragments of masonry and metal were found 650 metres from the demolition site.
+Large fragments of masonry and metal were found up to one kilometre from the demolition site.
 The main building did not fully disintegrate and was manually demolished afterwards.

 Aftermath

 The ACT Government led by Chief Minister Kate Carnell was subject to sustained criticism, and a number of official inquiries were held.
 Some people complained the event should never have been made a public spectacle, as they felt this was inviting disaster.
-Other people felt that this was unfair, as implosions around the world generally excited local interest and had an enviable safety record..
 Carnell gave her full approval to promote the implosion as a public event, drawing a near-record Canberra crowd.

 ACT Work Cover is the authority responsible for administering, implementing and enforcing legislation in the Australian Capital Territory covering occupational health and safety (OH&S), workers' compensation, dangerous substances and labour regulation.
 The coroner found that the authority did not follow established safety processes.
 It failed to ensure that the explosive workplan required by the ACT Demolition Code of Practice was met.
 It also failed to scrutinise departures from the original demolition workplans and to issue appropriate prohibition notices in accordance with the OH&S Act to ensure the methodology was safe, not only to the workplace employees but also to the public.

 The ACT Government has since carried out two bridge implosions without prior notice, as part of the Gungahlin Drive Extension project.
-The first one was carried out following an unexpected disruption to traffic, and the second one was carried at an early hour of a Saturday morning with a 1 km exclusion zone.
+The first one was carried out in 2008, and the second one was carried out in 2010 at an early hour of a Saturday morning with a 1 km exclusion zone.